Skip to main content

 • All Marketplace plans cover things like prescription drugs, doctor visits, urgent care, hospital visits, and more.

 You can apply and enroll in a Marketplace plan as early as 60 days before your Medicaid or CHIP coverage ends to avoid a gap in coverage.
-Between March 31, 2023 and November 30, 2024, you can also apply for a Marketplace plan anytime after your Medicaid or CHIP coverage ends and you will have 60 days after submitting your application to enroll in a plan that will start at the beginning of the next month after you complete your enrollment.
+You can also apply for a Marketplace plan after your Medicaid or CHIP coverage ends—you have 60 days after submitting your application to enroll in a plan that will start at the beginning of the next month after you complete your enrollment.

 Most people qualify for savings